-The first step to understanding how to master the math section is understanding exactly what you'll be tested on.
-After all, you wouldn't want to waste your time studying a topic that will never show up on the test, so make sure to take a look at what the test covers and focus your studies there.
+The first step to understanding how to master the SAT Math section is to learn exactly what you'll be tested on.
+After all, you wouldn't want to waste your time studying a topic that will never show up on the test!
+So take a look at what this section covers and focus your studies there.

-This guide will take you through the scaling and grading structure of the SAT math section and show you just how you can use it to your own advantage.
-So if you've already taken a practice test and are currently scoring below a 600, learn what you'll need to do and how to boost that score and get you to where you want to be.
+This guide will take you through the grading structure of the SAT Math section and show you just how you can use it to your advantage.
+If you've already taken a practice test and are currently scoring below 600 on Math, then it's time to learn how you can boost your score to get you to where you want to be.

 Free SAT Tests and SAT Math Practice Problems

-Mastering the SAT is a combination of arming yourself with knowledge of the test and taking the time to practice on real practice tests and problems.
-We've linked here all the free SAT math materials you can find online that you can use to study.
+Mastering the SAT is a combination of arming yourself with knowledge of the test and taking time to practice with real practice tests and problems.
+In this section, we've linked the best free SAT Math materials you can find online and use in your studies.

-If you haven't yet taken a full practice test, set aside some time and sit down and take one of these free, real SAT tests.
-This will give you a starting point to work with and will show you how your math scores fit into the larger picture of your SAT score.
+If you haven't yet taken a full-length practice test, set aside some time to sit down and take one of these free, real SAT tests.
+Doing this will give you a starting point to work with and will show you how your Math score fits into the larger picture of your overall SAT score.

 Beyond full SATs, there are many math SAT problems available online.
-We have linked them all here, as well as given you the tips necessary to master them.
+We've linked them all here and offer tips you'll need to know in order to master them.

 SAT Math Tips and Tools

-So far, you've learned what the test looks like, taken a look through the high-level strategies for earning and improving your scores, and discovered the best sources for practice problems.
-Next, let's look at the specific skills and tools you'll need to tackle the SAT math section.
+So far, you've learned what the SAT Math section looks like, taken a look at the high-level strategies for earning and improving your Math score, and discovered the best sources for SAT Math practice problems.
+Now, let's look at the specific skills and tools you'll need to successfully tackle the SAT Math section.

-One of the most important aspects for mastering the SAT is having a solid understanding of the key math formulas and knowing how to apply them.
-We'll show you what math formulas you'll need to know, what formulas you'll be given on the test, and what formulas you can get away with not knowing.
+One of the most important requirements for mastering SAT Math is having a solid understanding of the key formulas and knowing how to apply them.
+We'll show you what math formulas you'll need to remember, what formulas you'll be given on the test, and what formulas you can get away with not knowing.

-A good (and allowed) calculator on the SAT math section is indispensable.
-Learn which calculators are allowed on the test and get the inside knowledge of which calculators the SAT experts prefer.
+A good (and approved) calculator on the SAT Math section is indispensable.
+Learn which calculators are allowed on the test, and get the inside knowledge of which calculators the SAT experts prefer.

 SAT Math Topics Guides

-Now that you've got a solid grasp of the most important higher-level SAT math strategies, it's time to take a look at each and every SAT math topic.
-We have written individual informational and strategy guides for every topic on the SAT and provided practice problems with answer explanations for each.
+Now that you've got a solid grasp of the most important high-level SAT Math strategies, it's time to take a look at each and every SAT Math topic.
+We've written several informational and strategy guides for every topic on SAT Math and offer practice problems with detailed answer explanations.

-Many SAT math problems can be solved in multiple ways and there are two different strategies that can apply to many math problems on the test.
-Understanding these strategies can allow you to answer questions on math topics you are wary of or even topics you don't understand much at all.
+Many SAT Math problems can be solved in multiple ways, and there are two different strategies that can apply to many math problems on the test.
+Understanding these strategies allows you to answer questions on math topics you're wary of—even topics you don't understand much at all!

 Instead of actually solving the math problem, you can use the structure of the test against itself by plugging in answer choices one at a time and seeing which one yields the correct answer.
 Learn how to do this here!

 For complex algebra problems, nothing beats working with real numbers instead of variables.
 In this guide, we'll show you exactly how to do this on the SAT Math section.

 Plane and Solid Geometry

-There's a lot of information here, so take your time with it and balance your studies over a period of several months, if possible.
-The SAT math section is complicated and there is a lot to study and understand if you want to do really well on it.
+There's a lot of information here, so take your time with it and balance your studies over a period of several months if possible.
+The SAT Math section is complicated, and there's much to study and understand if you want to do really well on it.

-If you're still feeling overwhelmed, it may be a good idea to work with a prep program.
-Our PrepScholar SAT prep program learns your strengths and weaknesses and tailors your study materials and lessons to the areas where you need it most.
-We'll also show you how to balance out your time over the course of your prep so that you can get the most for every hour that you prep.
+If you're still feeling overwhelmed, it might be a good idea to work with a prep program.
+Our PrepScholar SAT program learns your strengths and weaknesses to tailor your study materials and lessons to the areas where you need it most.
+We also show you how to balance out your time over the course of your SAT prep so you can get the most for every hour you study.

 Want to improve your SAT score by 160 points?